loader image

 • What happens when staff are rushed, short-staffed, or turning rooms quickly?

-Document current products, dwell times, dilution process, training steps, ATP readings, and problem areas.
+Review current products, dwell times, dilution process, training steps, ATP use, and problem areas.

-Introduce the OCEAN workflow with clear training, labeled contact time, dilution verification, and staff sign-off.
+Identify where the OCEAN workflow can simplify training, contact time, dilution verification, and staff execution.

-Track ATP readings, PPM checks, contact-time compliance, residue concerns, odor feedback, and workflow fit.
+Discuss ATP readings, PPM checks, contact-time behavior, residue concerns, odor feedback, and room-turn pressure.

 Studies, Guidelines, and Policy Links